videojs/blog/source/_drafts/Video-js-6-5-0-Release.md

 November 17th marked the pre-release of Video.js 6.5.0.
 It comes shortly after the [release of 6.4.0][640], which has now been promoted to latest!
 This is a pretty exciting release because we finally got our own element!
 I like to call it the I Can't Believe It's Not Custom Elements because it isn't an actual custom element but it's not a standard HTML element either.
 Also, a nice and smooth progress bar thanks to a first time contributor; thanks [@vhmth][vhmth]!.
 A pretty major memory leak fix, and many code refactors and bug fixes.
 I'd like to thank everyone who contributed and the four first time contributors to Video.js: [@vhmth][vhmth], [@FirefoxMetzger][FirefoxMetzger], [@EhsanCh][EhsanCh], and [@][shahlabs].
-This post comes a week late because it was Thanksgiving week in the US after release and I was on break, if you celebrates Turkey day 🦃, hope you had a good one!
+This post comes a week late because it was Thanksgiving week in the US after release and I was on break, if you celebrate Turkey day 🦃, hope you had a good one!

 ## Noteable Changes